-Tiny fairy tale eggplants get strewn with mint and topped with crumbled feta cheese in this delightful summer side dish.
-Farmers markets or specialty grocers are your best best for finding the baby eggplants, but if you can't find them, slender Japanese eggplants or even full sized eggplants can work, too, though you'll need to increase both the recipe quantities and cooking time accordingly.
-(If you can only find larger eggplants, try scoring the flesh in a crosshatch pattern before roasting -- they'll be easier to serve after cooking.
+Tiny fairytale eggplants get strewn with mint and topped with crumbled feta cheese in this delightful summer side dish.
+Farmers markets or specialty grocers are your best for finding the baby eggplants, but if you can't find them, slender Japanese eggplants or even full-sized eggplants can work, too, though you'll need to increase both the recipe quantities and cooking time accordingly.

-Make It A Meal: Take a cue from the Mediterranean flavors showcased in this dish, and serve the eggplants as part of a mezze spread.
+Take a cue from the Mediterranean flavors showcased in this dish, and serve the eggplants as part of a mezze spread.
 Offer Baked Chickpea Fritters, olives, a variety of roasted vegetables, such as red peppers, cauliflower, and zucchini, Israeli Hummus and storebought or homemade pita.
-Follow up with Baked Salmon with Potatoes and Green Olives.
-Baklava and fresh fruit would make a delicious finish to the meal.

 During Shavuot, cheese also has a starring role on the menu.
 Offer a farmer's market-inspired spread and serve the eggplants with an Heirloom Tomato Salad with Goat Cheese and Arugula, this hearty Barley and Roasted Vegetable Salad, and cookbook author Ronnie Fein's Roasted Pistachio-Crusted Salmon.
 Finish the meal with a favorite cheesecake recipe.